hashicorp/packer/website/source/docs/templates/user-variables.html.md

 ---
-layout: docs
-sidebar_current: docs-templates-user-variables
-page_title: User Variables - Templates
-description: |-
+description: |
     User variables allow your templates to be further configured with variables from the command-line, environment variables, or files.
 This lets you parameterize your templates so that you can keep secret tokens, environment-specific data, and other types of information out of your templates.
 This maximizes the portability and shareability of the template.
+layout: docs
+page_title: 'User Variables - Templates'
+sidebar_current: 'docs-templates-user-variables'
 ---

 # Template User Variables